Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 </div>
 ```

-As you can see I'm using a holder div.
+As you can see, I'm using a holder div.
 We need this div for the two orbiting balls in the background.

-Then we have the card, which contains another container for the text, and at the end, an SVG for the logo.
+Then we have the card, which contains another container for the text, and an SVG for the logo at the end.

-> Note: The full SVG visa logo can be found on the Codepen.
+> Note: The full SVG visa logo can be found on Codepen.

 Now it's time to start the fun bit, the `CSS`.

 ## CSS Frosted glass effect

-I'm going to be guiding you through all the little steps we need to re-create this cool CSS glass effect.
+I will be guiding you through all the little steps we need to re-create this cool CSS glass effect.

 First, we need to use a font that resembles a credit card font.
 I found the [Inconsolata font on Google fonts](https://fonts.google.com/specimen/Inconsolata) works pretty well.